Skip to main content

 Many councils have a choice based letting scheme.
 This means you bid for empty council and housing association properties that your council advertises.

-In other areas, the council or housing association makes you an offer of a new home.
+In other areas, the council or housing association makes you a direct offer of a home.

 You might lose priority for a transfer if you turn a suitable offer down.